-The Company's remuneration policy is aimed at attracting, retaining and motivating staff, without encouraging inappropriate risk-taking, and is consistent with the objectives outlined in the corporate strategy (including sustainable finance objectives).
+The Company's remuneration policy is aimed at attracting, retaining and motivating staff, without encouraging inappropriate risk-taking and ensuring consistency with the corporate strategy (including sustainable finance objectives).

-The Company's remuneration structure relating to the "Most Relevant Staff" perimeter, with different remuneration packages and pay-mixes by virtue of the reference roles, is based on the following components: a fixed component and a variable component.
+The Company's remuneration structure relating to the "Most Relevant Staff" perimeter, with different remuneration packages and pay-mixes by virtue of the reference roles, consists of a fixed component and a variable component.